Are Surveys Effective in UX Research?

 Disadvantages of UX research surveys

 So why do so many people complain about surveys being a valid user research method?
-Let's look through some shortcomings of this data collection method:

 1. Surveys may result in skewed data

-The fix
+The solution

 Incentivize the survey with a reward.
-A gift card or some form of credit goes a long way in getting people to take your survey not because they feel a certain way about you, but for material benefit they get to receive.
+A gift card or some form of credit goes a long way in getting people to take your survey not because they feel a certain way about you, but for the material benefit they get to receive.

 2. Surveys often result in poor qualitative data